scobrown/config-in-code/README.md

 ````

 Now add a Ruby implimentation in your output folder with the same filename as the interface (by convention bin\IRespond.rb)
+Make sure this file is encoded in Codepage 1252 - Western European(Windows)
 ````
 class RubyResponder
     include IRespond